MtrS4n0/Full-pipeline/README.md

-# Full-pipeline
+## Full-pipeline

-Final task of full IoT pipelin
+# Final task of full IoT pipeline

+This project uses an .env file for the API keys<br />
+Add .env to gitignore